 - Redirect changed or broken links - If you change the URL slug on a page on your site, create URL redirects to forward visitors who go to the old URL to the correct page.

-- Continue updating and adding content - Updating your site frequently helps search engines see your site as active site.
+- Continue updating and adding content - Updating your site often helps search engines view your site as an active site.
 One way to regularly add content to your site is to start blogging.

 Content best practices

-As you build your site, keep in mind:
+As you build your site, keep in mind the following best practices for your content.

 - Structure your content - Structure your pages with headings to keep your text skim-friendly and help search engines navigate your content.
 Visit our tips for more help.